Legion (band): History

 The band formed together in 2009 playing shows in their hometown and writing for their first set of songs an EP titled This Is The End.
 After a year or so of playing these songs and developing a local fan base the band decided to release some new music.
 They would go on to release their new EP titled Bottom Feeder on September 29, 2010.
 The release of the EP was received well and was featured on a number of underground metal blogs that praised the young deathcore act on a stellar debut.
 With the new EP under their belts the band began to hit the road and played outside of Ohio for the first time playing shows with Like Moths To Flames, My Ticket Home, and For The Fallen Dreams.

 In 2011 the band played a number of festivals such as New England Hardcore and Metal Fest, The JAMboree and Bled Fest.
 Tours began piling up as well now that the band had two EPs to play from as well as new material.
 They toured with bands like The Crimson Armada, Dr. Acula, In Dying Arms, Belie My Burial and Demolisher.
 Prior to their spring tour the band announced their drummer Kevin Rutherford would be leaving the band to play for fellow Ohio band Like Moths To Flames.
 The band was on tour for most of the summer and continued writing for their full length.
 In December 2012, the band announced via their official Facebook page that they have signed to Good Fight and eOne Music and that they would be releasing their debut full length in the summer of 2013.

-The band would continue to tour relentlessly after being picked up by eOne and they began touring with some bigger names in metal such as Job For A Cowboy, Beneath the Massacre and Fit For An Autopsy.
-The new album would be titled Woke and was released on July 30, 2013 featuring a gruesomely shocking video for the lead single "And Then, The Devil Said".
+The band toured after being picked up by eOne and began touring with other metal bands such as Job For A Cowboy, Beneath the Massacre and Fit For An Autopsy.
+The new album would be titled Woke and was released on July 30, 2013 featuring a video for the lead single "And Then, The Devil Said".